swarnendubiswas/dotemacs/README.md

 # GNU Emacs

 My GNU Emacs customizations, all in one place.
-Many of the customizations included are collected from the Internet, and tailored according to my preferences.
+Some of the included customizations are collected from the Internet, and tailored according to my preferences.
 This setup is tested on a GNU/Linux platform.

 I use GNU Emacs as my primary editor.
 Other than text, Markdown, and Elisp editing, I use GNU Emacs for editing C/C++, LaTeX, and Python files.
 The current setup should work fine for these major modes, but is not well-tuned for programming with Java.
 I think other IDEs such as Eclipse and Visual Studio Code are way better for working with Java.